kubevirt/kubevirt.github.io/_posts/2018-06-07-Non-Dockerized-Build.markdown

 - Tool integration:
   - Since your tools are not running in the dockerized environment, they may give different outcome than the ones running in the dockerized environment
   - Invoking any of the dockerized scripts (under `hack` directory) may be inconsistent with the outside environment (e.g. file path is different than the one on your machine)
-- Build time: the dockerized build has some small overheads, and some improvements are still needed to make sure that chaching work properly and build is optimized
+- Build time: the dockerized build has some small overheads, and some improvements are still needed to make sure that caching work properly and build is optimized
 - And last, but not least, *sometimes it is just hard to resist the tinkering...*

 ## How?